DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 This is the work of building the ark—ensuring that the essential elements of human wisdom and culture survive the current transition and provide the foundation for a more conscious civilization.

+# Chapter 22: Advanced Override Consciousness Technologies

-# Chapter 22: Advanced Override - Using Consciousness Technologies
+### Chapter 22: Advanced Override - Using Consciousness Technologies

 *"The mystic swims in the same waters in which the psychotic drowns."* - Joseph Campbell